markulie/3dsmax-wirecolor-pro/README.md

   <img width="650" height="180" src="https://github.com/markaelie/ProColor/blob/master/Various/ProColor_Gradient.jpg?raw=true">
 </p>

-## Install
-1. Drag the MCR file into your 3ds Max Viewport.
+## Installation of the macroscript:
+1. Click the Scripting in the Main Menu, select Run Script...
+2. Locate and select the script and press Open
-2. Go to 3ds Max Menu Customize -> Customize User Interface.
+3. Go to Customize > Customize User Interface and select the desired Tab (Toolbars, Quad, Menu)
-3. The script can be found in category “markaelie” without quotes.
+4. Locate the category 'markaelie'
+5. Search in the category for the name 'ProColor'

+If you encounter bugs or problems that I am not aware of, please send me yours comments.
+Any suggestions are welcome.

 ## Changelog